CIS565-Fall-2013/Project2-Pathtracer/README.md

 * Fresnel-based Refraction, i.e. glass
 * Depth of field

-The following screenshot shows a comparison between anti-aliased and non-anti-aliased edges
+The following screenshot shows a comparison between anti-aliased and non-anti-aliased edges, its a bit hard to see because the render isn't fully converged.
 ![screenshot](https://raw.github.com/uriahjb/Project2-PathTracer/master/renders/anti_aliasing.png)

 -------------------------------------------------------------------------------